winstonsummers/New-Portfolio/README.md

 # Where to now?

 The finishing touches of development and deployment, using this portfolio to find a job and ultimately world domination!

+# The Final Update

+With the finishing touches put on there is only one thing left to do....

+A special thanks to Cole Wilson and Joshua Cole for design consulting.
+You guys are Awesome!